 Take for example, Karen, one of my clients.
-Karen, a 35 year old wife and mother of three, worked in the factory.
+Karen, a 35-year-old wife and mother of three, worked in a factory.
 Karen was a dependable worker who always came to work on time and had not missed a day of work in 4 years.
 Unfortunately, Karen was lifting a heavy part at work when her back gave out.
 She ended up on the floor in severe pain.
-Karen immediately went to medical and reported that she had hurt her back at work.
+Karen immediately went to medical personnel at the factory and reported that she had hurt her back at work.
 The medical personnel told her to go see her family doctor and return to work with what he says.
 Karen's family doctor prescribed pain medications and excused her from work for the next week.
 However, Karen's condition worsened and after only two days she was back seeing her family doctor.
 Her doctor ordered an MRI, which confirmed that Karen had suffered a herniated disc in her back.
-Karen was referred onto a surgeon for evaluation of the herniated disc.
+Karen was referred on to a surgeon for evaluation of the herniated disc.
 The surgeon told her that surgery was her best option as the disc would likely not heal on its own.
 Karen was devastated because she had never had surgery before and had always taken pride in her work.

-While Karen had the surgery and made a good recovery, the doctor assigned her a 10% impairment rating and placed a permanent 30 pound lifting restriction upon her.
-She was not able to return to her higher paying line job, but had to take a lower paying job.
+While Karen had the surgery and made a good recovery, the doctor assigned her a 10% impairment rating and placed a permanent 30-pound lifting restriction upon her.
+She was not able to return to her higher-paying line job, and had to take a lower paying job.
 She was satisfied with the 50 weeks of benefits they paid her, but did not realize that she was entitled to much more compensation for her injuries.

-Iowans' hurt at work often do not know what their basic rights are.
-I am willing to provide any person with an Iowa Workers' compensation claim with information about their rights under Iowa's workers' compensation laws, including what benefits they should receive, how their weekly check is calculated and much more.
-To learn more including the 7 Deadly Mistakes to Avoid if You are Hurt at Work order your copy of my FREE Book by click on the work injury book image on this webpage, go to www.IowaWorkInjury.com or Call Now (800)-707-2552, ext.
-811 (24 Hour Recorded Message).
+Iowans hurt at work often do not know what their basic rights are.
+I can provide injured employees who have an Iowa workers' compensation claim with information about their rights under Iowa's workers' compensation laws, including what benefits they should receive, how their weekly check is calculated and much more.
+To learn more, including the 7 Deadly Mistakes to Avoid if You are Hurt at Work, order your copy of my FREE book by clicking on the work injury book image, visiting www.IowaWorkInjury.com or Calling Now 641-792-3595.
 Why offer a Free Book?
-Since 1997, I have represented hundreds of Iowans hurt at work from Newton, Des Moines, Grinnell, Knoxville, Iowa City, and from throughout the state of Iowa.
-I have seen too many clients make mistakes before they had the "right" information resulting in them losing thousands of dollars.
-Finally, you can learn about work injuries in the comfort of your own home with no risk or obligation.
-However, quantities are limited so to learn how to avoid costly mistakes and your rights request my work injury book now.
+Since 1997, I have represented hundreds of Iowans hurt at work from Newton, Des Moines, Grinnell, Knoxville, Iowa City, and throughout the state of Iowa.
+I have seen too many clients make mistakes before they had the "right" information, resulting in them losing thousands of dollars.
+Get help with your claim now.